 My Doctor Gave me LOTS of Vitamin D for my Low Vitamin D Level.

 If you are over 35 years of age, and your blood calcium is high (over 10.1) you are almost certain to have primary hyperparathyroidism--a disease caused by a tumor.
 If your blood calcium is high and your vitamin D level is low, then you are almost guaranteed to have a parathyroid tumor (primary hyperparathyroidism).
+As we discussed above, the vitamin D is low because they are measuring vitamin D-25 which the parathyroid tumor converted into Vitamin D-1-25 (the active form of vitamin D that your doctor is not measuring).
 Keep reading... you are learning a lot here, and will know more than your doctor in about 5 more minutes.

 If your endocrinologist tells you that your calcium is high because your Vitamin D levels are low... and wants to give you Vitamin D to make your calcium go down... then you should print this page and take it to them.
 This is wrong.
 You should also download the CalciumPro app on your iPad, iPhone, or Android phone/tablet.
 The CalciumPro app will graph your data so you can show it to your doctor.
 If you have read this far down on this page, then you need this app--it will save you from getting lots of silly tests and wasting your time and money.
-If it doesn't, we'll send your $5.99 back to you.
+Just go to the app store and search for "Calcium" or "Parathyroid"--the CalciumPro app is number 1.

 Vitamin D and It's Relationship to Hyperparathyroidism (Parathyroid Disease)